kojisekig/word2vec-lucene/README.md

     $ ./demo-word2vec.sh collection1

+## for people who has PDF file
+If you have Lucene in Action book PDF file, post the file to Solr.

+    $ ./solrcell.sh LuceneInAction.pdf

 ## for people who prefer Japanese text
 ### prepare livedoor news corpus
 Download livedoor news corpus from RONDHUIT site and unzip it in an appropriate directory.